bartkl/backup/README.md

 * Configure different rsync calls in a human readable fashion through the `config.ini` file.
 * Maintain the base parameters I wish to include for all rsync calls in a central place (the `rsync` section).
 * It let's me define config blocks for each rsync call (module), in which I supply the local path and specific parameters.
 The path can make use of a shared base path you can set in the `rsync` config block.
+* Using the `transfer direction` option, I can configure per module whether I wish to pull from the host, or push to it.
 * It can easily be configured to log to file, but I have it configured to log to stdout when run manually, and to `journald` otherwise (see _Scheduling with journal logging_).
     - To make it log to file, simply provide a base option `--log-file <FILEPATH>` in the `rsync` section.
 * When backing up manually, it allows intuitive usage by simply stating the module name(s) you wish to back up, and that's it.